youngpascal/pacli/README.md

 # pacli
+-- This is a Work In Progress updated version of the original pacli client available at https://github.com/PeerAssets/pacli --

 Simple CLI PeerAssets client.

 Implemented using `pypeerassets` Python library, this command line program is useful as companion utility during PeerAssets development and testing.